What’s the show about?

 How do you select guests?

-We read a lot of science news every day, and post what we find to be the most interesting on our Twitter feed.
+We read a lot of science news, and post what we find to be the most interesting on our Twitter feed.
 From this we identify studies that have been published within the preceding 12 months, typically in a peer-reviewed journal, though occasionally as a preprint or in book form.
 We then ask the lead and/or corresponding author(s) if they’d be interested in speaking with us and, if they’re available, we schedule a time to do so that’s most convenient to them.

 How and where do you interview guests?

 We talk with and record guests over the internet, using Zencastr.
 All conversations are recorded through headset microphones.
 If they don’t have one, we mail a set to the guest in advance of their interview (after which they’re theirs to keep).
+For post-production, we presently use Avid’s Pro Tools.

 How long is a typical interview?